Using the Compiler

 "constantOptimizer": false,

-// Use unchecked arithmetic when incrementing the counter of for loops
+// Use unchecked arithmetic when incrementing the counter of 'for' loops under certain circumstances.

 "simpleCounterForLoopUncheckedIncrement": true,